I was born on 24 June 1978 in Rotterdam, where I have spent the first part of my life until finishing high school.

 I have participated in the International Summer School of

 I speak three languages fluently: Dutch, English and German.
-In addition, I speak intermediate level Chinese, and still take courses.
+In addition, I speak intermediate level Mandarin Chinese.

-Besides programming, I like playing on my synthesizer and listening to music (both rock and classical), reading (mainly literature written in English and German), photography, cycling, martial arts, cooking, woodworking and travelling.
+Besides programming, I like playing on my synthesizer and listening to music (both rock and classical), reading (mainly literature written in English and German), photography, cycling, ice skating, cooking, woodworking and travelling.

 This was a very brief summery of me.
-If you have something that might interest me, mail me.
-I look forward to learn more about you too!
+If you have something that might interest me, drop me an e-mail.
+It is always nice to learn from and about others too!